johncmanuel/registers.johncarlomanuel.com/src/content/post/setting-up-ssh-for-github-on-windows-and-wsl2/index.md

 > Enter same passphrase again: <your passphrase>
 ```

 Now, using PowerShell with admin privileges, add the SSH key pair to your ssh-agent.
+This will start a service in your computer called **ssh-agent**.

 ```bat
 Get-Service -Name ssh-agent | Set-Service -StartupType Manual